davidselassie/games/_games/coffeecup.md

 Player 2: "Do you need legs to coffee cup?"
 Main player answers "yes."
 Player 3:"Can you coffee cup in water?"
 Main player would answer "no" Player 4: "Do you need to be in shape to coffe cup?"
 Main player would answer "yes, for large amounts of time"

+This process continues until the players figure out the word.